Moo-Cow-News/web.MCCLIB/docs/index.md

 ## Install Instructions

 Fist, go to the main reposotory [Here](https://github.com/Moo-Cow-News/MCCLIB) and then go to clone repository.
 All the code will be in the source folder.
-To access
 Now, you can put your project files inside the source folder.
 This will let you use the `using MCCLIB.commands` namespace.

 Versions: